eepanagidi/basics/README.md

 `npm start`

-It includes a simple test as well as Github workflow that publishes a Docker Image to a Gitlab Docker Registry
+It includes a simple test as well as a Github workflow that publishes a Docker Image to a Gitlab Docker Registry